Amber Slagle: Crew chief

 In 2021, Slagle became the crew chief for Cook-Finley Racing and Parker Retzlaff in the ARCA Menards Series East.
 They've earned 1 top 5, and 4 top 10s that season.

 ARCA Menards Series West

-On June 7, 2021, Slagle announced that she will make her ARCA Menards Series West debut with Steve McGowen Motorsports at Irwindale Speedway.
+On June 7, 2021, Slagle announced that she will make her ARCA Menards Series West debut with Steve McGowan Motorsports at Irwindale Speedway.
 She started 4th and would finish 14th.
 She made two more starts that year, posting her first career top 10 at the All American Speedway.